Please enter your name, email and zip code below to sign up!

 The Salvation Army has food pantries in more than 25 locations throughout the Chicagoland area.
 Food boxes may include shelf-stable pantry items, breads, cereals, meat and other household necessities.
 For more information, contact a community and worship center near you.

 The Salvation Army provides emergency assistance to help with mortgage/rent, utility bills, clothing, medication bills, and other needs in order to keep families in their homes.
 For more information or support, find a location near you, or learn more online.

 A comprehensive case management system to help families identify barriers to self-sufficiency (unemployment, insecure housing, lack of job skills, lack of childcare, etc), Pathway of Hope also provides guidance on how to address these barriers, and connects families with community support organizations, and more.

 The Salvation Army offers job skills training and employment referrals for adults.
-This program is included in the substance rehabilitation program, the Fatherhood in Action program, and through some Salvation Army community centers.
+This program is included in the substance rehabilitation program, and through some Salvation Army community centers.

 The nation's first Emergency Homeless Assessment and Response Center to address the needs of families in crisis, the Shield of Hope can provide shelter for up to 75 people.
 The Salvation Army staff help families identify more stable living situations within 14 days.
 Upon their move, families are connected with community support services to better navigate their futures.